 Key specs – Size: 18.8 x 28 x 33cm (WDH); Type: pour-over; Features: Anti-drip, 40-minute keep warm

 6. Breville Mostra Easy Measure Filter Coffee Machine: The best value filter coffee machine

 While it’s by no means the cheapest filter coffee machine, the Mostra is a bit of a hidden gem.
 This is because it borrows from the pour-over school of coffee making, showering water over the coffee grounds and allowing them to ‘bloom’ for 30 seconds before continuing with the brew.

-There are some other clever features that have been incorporated too, such as colour-coding on the carafe, scoop and water tank for different cup amounts (up to 12), a washable filter so you don’t have to use paper filters, a freshness reminder along the bottom that shows how long since the last jug brewed, and a 12-hour programmable timer.
+There are some other clever features that have been incorporated too, such as color-coding on the carafe, scoop, and water tank for different cup amounts (up to 12), a washable filter so you don’t have to use paper filters, a freshness reminder along the bottom that shows how long since the last jug brewed, and a 12-hour programmable timer.
 There’s also a ‘pause and serve’ so you can grab a cup while it’s still dispensing.

-For those who live in an area with heavily chlorinated water or who don’t have access to filtered water, there’s also an integral filter system.
+For those who live in an area with heavily chlorinated water or who don’t have access to filtered water, there’s also an integrated filter system.
 However, the price of replacement filters is comparable with most standalone water filter cartridges.
 Over time the cost of water filters will mount up, so you may be better off relying on a filter jug or filter tap.

 Key specs – Size: 20.3 x 26.5 x 32.7cm (WDH); Type: standard filter; Features: Anti-drip, 30-minute keep warm, LED display

 Make the day special with our collection of discounted products.